gerritdewitt/Useful-Scripts/munki-import-automations/Autodesk-AutoCAD/ReadMe.md

 2. Run the *make-pkginfo.py* script and follow its prompts to generate the *pkginfo* file.
 For example:
    <pre>./make-pkginfo.py</pre>
    * The script is interactive.
 It will ask for:
-      - The base path to the Munki repo, if that is not set as a shell environment variable.
+      - The base path to the Munki repo, if that is not set as a shell environment variable
-      - The AutoCAD version.
+      - The AutoCAD version
-      - The path to the installed AutoCAD app, relative to the client.
+      - The path to the installed AutoCAD app, relative to the client
-      - The path to the Autodesk AutoCAD disk image relative to the Munki repository's *pkgs* directory.
+      - The path to the Autodesk AutoCAD disk image relative to the Munki repository's *pkgs* directory
-      - The AutoCAD serial and product key.
+      - The AutoCAD serial and product key
-      - The license server host name.
+      - The license server host name
       - The path to the installer choice changes XML file.
 The included *choice_changes-AutoCAD-2016.plist* file works for AutoCAD 2016.
 3. Update catalogs, and add the software to the appropriate manifest(s); for *example*:
    <pre>makecatalogs</pre>